chef-boneyard/knife-acl/README.md

 `knife actor map`.
 The user's USAG will be removed from the subgroups of GROUP if ACTOR is a user.

+## knife group destroy GROUP

+Removes `GROUP` from the organization.
+All members of the group (both actors and groups) remain in the system, only `GROUP` is removed.

 ## knife acl show OBJECT_TYPE OBJECT_NAME

 Shows the ACL for the specified object.
 Objects are identified by the